 Primarily small mammals (rats, mice etc), lizards and occasionally frogs.

 The Eastern Brown snake is found all the way along the East coast of Australia, from the tip of Cape York, along the coasts and inland ranges of Queensland, New South Wales, Victoria and South Australia.
 Often encountered throughout south eastern Queensland including the Brisbane, Logan and Ipswich areas.
 They are very common in cleared land and grazing land bordering towns and cities.
 Because of their mainly rodent diet, they are often found near houses and on residential properties where animal feed is stored.

-1300 Catch It’s most frequent call outs for the Eastern Brown snakes are to Brendale, Strathpine, Pinkenba, Narangba, Burpengary and Caboolture.
+1300 Catch it Snake catcher Brisbane get most frequent call outs for the Eastern Brown snakes are to Brendale, Strathpine, Pinkenba, Narangba, Burpengary and Caboolture.